 1. Provincial court judge sitting alone;

-3. Queen’s Bench justice sitting with a jury.
+3. King’s Bench justice sitting with a jury.

 There are rules for changing an election.
 If no election is made, the trial will be by judge and jury.
 If two or more people are charged together, and make different elections, the court will record the “higher” of those two elections, and both accused will be tried the same way.

 Trial procedures are different for “summary” offences than they are for “indictable” ones.
 Procedures for summary trials are set out in Part XXVII (27) of the Criminal Code.

 Running a trial can be a very complicated.
 If you are the accused person, the most important thing to remember is the final objective: demonstrating to the trier of fact that there is a reasonable doubt whether you committed the offence, as charged.

 A typical summary trial is held in a provincial court courtroom, with very few people present – unless the matter is a high profile case.
 During the trial their will be a judge, a crown prosecutor, an accused person with or without a lawyer, a court clerk, a deputy sheriff and possibly non-witness spectators.
 People who are going to be witnesses are usually kept outside of the courtroom to make sure they are not influenced by what others say before them.

 Procedurally the prosecution calls its witnesses first.
 Each witness is brought in, swears an oath on a bible or makes a solemn affirmation to tell the truth.
 The witness is then questioned by the prosecutor.
 The defence then has opportunity to cross-examine each of the Crown witnesses.